tuarua/Swift-IOS-ANE/README.md

 ### Required AS3 classes
 **com.tuarua.fre.ANEUtils.as** and **com.tuarua.fre.ANEError.as** and **avmplus.DescribeTypeJSON** are required by FreSwift and should be included in the AS3 library of your ANE

-### Modifications to AIR SDK

-We need to patch some files in AIR SDK.

-- Copy `/lib/adt.jar` from **AIRSDK_patch** into the corresponding folder in your AIR SDK.

-See [https://forums.adobe.com/message/10756033#10756033](https://forums.adobe.com/message/10756033#10756033) for more details.

 ### Prerequisites

 You will need